Stoeoef/spade/README.md

 An example showcasing spade's interpolation features can be found in `/examples/nninterpolation`, run it with `cargo run`.

 # Performance
+Neither spade's triangulation nor r-tree were optimized to be exceptionally fast.
+The library focussed on a rich and high quality feature set and an early 1.0 release at the cost of performance.
+Compared to any GCed language, spade's performance is likely better (feel free to contribute a benchmark!) but it is _by far not_ in the same ballpark as its C/C++ contenders like CGAL.
+However, for many use cases, spade will hopefully be fast enough and a viable rust only alternative.

-The [user guide](https://stoeoef.gitbooks.io/spade-user-manual/content/triangulation-performance.html) contains detailed graphs and information about the delaunay triangulation's performance.
+The [user guide](https://stoeoef.gitbooks.io/spade-user-manual/content/triangulation-performance.html) contains detailed graphs, benchmarks and more information about the delaunay triangulation's performance.

 # License
 Licensed under either of

  * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or http://www.apache.org/licenses/LICENSE-2.0)